NicoJanE/Powershell-Utilities/README.md

 # What

 This folder contains a collection of PowerShell (.ps1) scripts.
+One script per folder.

 ## Scripts included
 1. **Execute command(configurable) after countdown**